Great Southern Group: Fall

 In December 2007 Young announced he would step down as managing director, remaining as both non-executive director and major shareholder.
 Saying that he wanted someone younger to implement the company's five-year business plans, he handed over to Cameron Rhodes, one of Great Southern's existing senior management team.

 In 2008, Great Southern had over 430 employees managing investment schemes on behalf of over 47 000 investors.
 Industry sectors in which investment occurred included beef cattle, forestry, wine grapes, almonds, and poultry production.
 Its plantation estate had grown to 179 000 hectares, the vast majority of which was for wood pulp production.

 As MIS sales declined from their 2006 peak, the Group's debt levels rose.
 By October 2008, business analysts Austock Securities were describing the company as "excessively geared".
 The Group developed a proposal, known as Project Transform, to restructure the business, in particular through seeking the agreement of investors to swap their MIS investments for shares in Great Southern Limited.
 The intention was to free up capital to reduce debt, and make the business more attractive to investors.
 Analysts such as Austock Securities and Macquarie Research Equities supported the strategy.

-The company reported a A$64 million loss in its 2008 financial year.
+The company reported a $64 million loss in its 2008 financial year.
 By 2009, the global economic downturn, and regulatory uncertainty associated with MIS schemes, was putting the company under financial pressure, and it was seeking to improve its situation both through asset sales and refinancing of debt.
-Its debt levels had risen significantly: it had extended its debt financing with its banks from A$245 million to A$350 million in 2007.
-By September 2008 its total debt had ballooned to A$820 million, of which A$376 million was owed to its lead bankers, ANZ, Commonwealth Bank, BankWest and Mizuho.
+Its debt levels had risen significantly: it had extended its debt financing with its banks from $245 million to $350 million in 2007.
+By September 2008 its total debt had ballooned to $820 million, of which $376 million was owed to its lead bankers, ANZ, Commonwealth Bank, Bankwest and Mizuho.
 Great Southern had also been hoping to see a rise in the price obtained for its woodchips, but was unsuccessful in its 2009 negotiations with Japanese customers.